Gold investment funds

 - The easiest way to find a fund is to search for the its name, ticker, or ISIN code when you are logged in to the selected platform/trading location.

-For those who want to supplement their portfolio themselves with a straight 1:1 exposure to gold, it is cheapest/easiest to use the ETPs (ETCs) that are available for purchase on trading platforms.
-All with allocated physical gold and without counterparty risk.
-An ETC is also constructed via an SPV whose assets are completely separate from the issuer's assets.
+For those who want to supplement their portfolio with a straight 1:1 exposure to gold, the cheapest and easiest way is to use ETPs (ETCs).
+These have allocated physical gold with no counterparty risk.
+An ETC is also constructed via an SPV whose assets are separate from the issuer's assets.
 Examples of some such products are:

 - Xetra-Gold [4GLD]